Breaking News

 Rebels during the 1916 Easter Rising in Dublin, Ireland

-Irish Rebels Fought the 1916 Easter Rising With Personal Weapons and Smuggled Mausers
+Irish Rebels Fought the 1916 Easter Rising With Smuggled Mauser Rifles

-In Dublin, Ireland, on Easter Monday, 1916, nationalists proclaimed the establishment of the Irish Republic.
+In Dublin, Ireland, on Easter Monday, 1916, nationalists proclaimed the founding of the Irish Republic.
 Bolstered by some 1,600 followers, they staged a rebellion against the British government in Ireland.
 They didn’t have planes nor tanks, and only limited use of artillery.
 Instead, the rebels made a stand using personal weapons and Mauser rifles that had been smuggled into the country two years earlier.

 READ MORE about the Easter Rising of 1916